 Hatha Yoga Beginner classes are open to all individuals above the age of 16 (the exceptions being pregnant women, those who are severely ill).
 Please notify us of any ailments you suffer from when filling in the form.

 Classical Hatha Yoga is practiced in a slow and controlled manner.
 This will build the strength and flexibility required for all postures and help develop concentration.

 The classes follow a strict and systematic syllabus lasting in total about four years which is suitable to both beginners and those with some experience.
 Everybody starts at the beginning of the syllabus regardless of previous practice and experience.

 We do not teach Hatha Yoga as a therapy or treatment, although we acknowledges its ability not only to prevent but also to cure illness.
 Students who suffer from any particular illness should not learn Hatha Yoga as a treatment but are advised to approach their doctor.

-After completion of the beginner course, you are encouraged to join the ongoing weekly class to further consolidate the asanas learnt in the course.
+After completion of the beginner course, you have the opportunity to join the ongoing courses to further consolidate the asanas learnt.

 Please pay the cost of the course in full before the start of the first class.
 If students so paid discontinue their course, refunds are not given.